 The main focus of the project is working with providers to improve their sustainability through increased strategic re-evaluation amidst challenges resulting from the reforms.
 The project is keen to explore innovative ideas around how this might be achieved including greater coordination of activities through formalised regional collaborations.
 As RRR Project Officer, Lesley travels extensively throughout country South Australia and remote Northern Territory.
 She summarises the initiatives that improve service delivery and advises other services who may be labouring under the changing reform, giving alternative ways of providing services or improving business practices in line with government requirements.
 She is directed by two reference groups who assist with the oversight of the project.
 The Reference Groups act as an important conduit to RRR providers ensuring a comprehensive appreciation of the issues and concerns as well as providing broad direction, advice and priority setting which are reflected in Lesley’s development of actions plans for work activities in South Australia and the Northern Territory.
 The project runs for 2½ years and the ultimate responsibility for the project rests with the ACS through its Board of Management and CEO.

 Eileen has wide-ranging responsibilities, including assisting management with the development of member symposiums and seminars.
 She coordinates the running of industry educational symposiums/seminars and assists with other ACS special events the association runs on behalf of its membership.
 Eileen also provides secretariat support for the ACS Finance committee.

 Please visit the ACSA website for links to latest information.

-Gretta’s main role is to develop and maintain the internal and external communications tools of the organisation to the highest possible standard.
-She currently works with a national team to create, develop and launch new communications for Aged & Community Services Australia (ACSA).
+The main role of the Communications Coordinator is to develop and maintain the internal and external communications tools of the organisation to the highest possible standard.
+They work with a national team to create, develop and launch new communications for Aged & Community Services Australia (ACSA).

 Other aspects of the role include providing ACSA staff with editorial/design assistance as required, responding to member inquires and liaising with various external providers.